jasylwong/learn-enough-rails/README.md

 ##### 10.2.1 Requiring logged-in users
 before filters eg before_action, arrange for particular methods to be called before the given action

+The patch method in the User controller test sends a PATCH request to the user_path(@user), which gets routed to the update action in the Users controller.

+##### 10.2.2 Requiring the right user
+So users can only edit their own info

 #### 10.3
 585